Quite Simply World Class

 "Once they get large enough to escape the jaws of walleye, bass, northern pike and muskies," says Perdic, "carp in Ontario waters have no natural predator, so they grow large.
 Our fish have a slightly shorter life span than their European cousins due to our cooler climate.
 And they eat primarily natural sources of food, instead of being artificially fed in managed lakes.
 So I would say the average size carp I catch in Ontario is between 25 and 35 pounds.
 But I guarantee we have plenty of 50- to 70-pound fish swimming in our waters.
 It is the reason the carp fishing in Ontario is the best in the world."

-When asked to name a few of his favourite provincial haunts, Perdic chuckles and tells me if I were to ask a European angler the same question, he or she would shutter and be tight-lipped, because the best spots everywhere else are closely guarded secrets.
-But because Ontario has so many superb natural venues -- including the largest freshwater system on Earth –- it is a non-issue.
+When asked to name a few of his favourite provincial haunts, Perdic chuckles and tells me that if I were to ask a European angler the same question, he or she would shudder and be tight-lipped, because the best spots everywhere else are closely guarded secrets.
+But because Ontario has so many superb natural venues -- including the largest freshwater system on Earth –– it is a non-issue.

 While avid carp anglers often use sophisticated tackle, Len Perdic says a nine-foot-long steelhead or catfish rod rigged with a spinning reel spooled with fresh line, is all you need to catch carp in most Ontario water.

-"My favourite carp fishing spots are probably within the 386-km Trent-Severn Waterway, that flows between Lake Ontario and Georgian Bay," says Perdic, who has caught 79 carp in Ontario that weighed more than 40 pounds.
+"My favourite carp fishing spots are probably within the 386-km Trent-Severn Waterway, which flows between Lake Ontario and Georgian Bay," says Perdic, who has caught 79 carp in Ontario that weighed more than 40 pounds.
 "All of the Kawartha Lakes offer exceptional fishing, but I particularly like the Otonabee River around the city of Peterborough.

 With so many exceptional fisheries at our doorsteps, however, where does a greenhorn begin?